pratyushsingh97/Custom-Speech-to-Text-Modeling/ReadMe.md

-# ReadMe for Open Source
+# ReadMe for Custom Watson Speech-to-Text CLI
 ## Watson Speech-to-Text CLI

 *Watson Assistant CLI* is a wrapper around the *[IBM Watson Speech-to-Text API](https://cloud.ibm.com/apidocs/speech-to-text/speech-to-text#create-a-custom-language-model)* that allows you to add custom vocabulary, grammar, and corpus as well train, test, and delete your models.
 The CLI allows you to perform these steps through a visual, interactive interface or directly through the command line.